Naokuni Nomura: Biography

-Nomura was born in Hioki, Kagoshima prefecture.
+Nomura was born in Hioki, Kagoshima Prefecture.
 He graduated from the 35th class of the Imperial Japanese Naval Academy on 20 November 1907, ranked 43rd out of 172 cadets.
 He served his midshipman tour on the cruisers Itsukushima and Kashima.
 After commissioning to ensign on 25 December 1908, he was assigned to the destroyers Yayoi and Kamikaze.
 After completing naval artillery and basic torpedo training, he was assigned to the battleship Aki, and was promoted to sub-lieutenant on 1 December 1910.

 Nomura subsequently served on a large number of vessels in the early Japanese navy, including the gunboat Tatsuta, cruiser Chiyoda, the gunboat Manshu and cruiser Aso.

 Promoted to lieutenant on 1 December 1913, he was assigned to the destroyer Yayoi, followed by the destroyers Kashiwa, and his first command, the destroyer Shirakumo.
 Nomura was promoted to lieutenant commander on 1 December 1919.
 He graduated from the Naval Staff College with honors in 1920.
 He subsequently served in a number of staff positions, including that of naval attaché to Germany from August 1922 to September 1924.
 After his return to Japan, he was promoted to commander on 1 December 1924.

 In April 1927, Nomura was part of the Japanese delegation to the Geneva Naval Conference.
 He became a captain on 10 December 1928, and assumed command of the submarine tender Chōgei in December 1928.
 Nomura visited Germany again during most of 1929, and was part of the Japanese delegation to the London Naval Treaty talks.
 After his return to Japan, he assumed command of the cruiser Haguro, followed by the aircraft carrier Kaga from February 1932-October 1933.
 In 1934, he was Commandant of the Submarine School.

 Nomura was promoted to rear admiral on 15 November 1934.
-As rear admiral, he served in numerous staff positions within the Imperial Japanese Navy General Staff, including head of Naval Intelligence in 1937.
+He served in numerous staff positions within the Imperial Japanese Navy General Staff, including head of Naval Intelligence in 1937.
 He was promoted to vice admiral on 15 November 1938.
-He served as commander in chief of the 3rd Fleet from November 1939-September 1940.
+He served as commander in chief of the 3rd Fleet from November 1939 to September 1940.